aviral0212/One-For-All/README.md

 ## Vision

 The long-term goal is to build a genuinely useful open resource for early-stage founders and builders who are trying to create something meaningful from zero.

+## How to use this repository

+Start with the guides if you are exploring startup ideas.
+Use the frameworks to think more clearly.
+Use the checklists and templates when you want to take action.

+## What’s next

+This week I am improving:
+- validation guides
+- founder resource curation
+- startup idea evaluation tools
+- repository clarity and usability